› February 10th, 1840 – Queen Victoria and Prince Albert

 Peter Phillips and Autumn Kelly

 The May 2008 wedding of Peter Phillips and Autumn Kelly was an intimate affair by royal standards.
-The son of Princess Anne married his Canadian love not at the immense St. Paul’s or the ancient Abbey, but at St. George’s Chapel in Windsor Castle.
+The son of Princess Anne married his Canadian love at St. George’s Chapel in Windsor Castle.
+St. George’s was once again becoming a popular place to hold smaller royal weddings.

 The reception was held at the Victorian Frogmore House in Windsor.